 Planet Earth (earth just means dirt), by human standards, is an ancient, and although it’s been made significantly smaller thanks to rapid advances in technology, it’s still actually quite big.
-It may not seem like it to people who only experience everything farther than one hundred miles from where they live through pictures and videos, but once you get out and start exploring it in person, you do realize it’s not that small at all.
+It may not seem like it to people who only experience anything farther than one-hundred miles from where they live through pictures and videos, but once you get out and start exploring it in person, you do realize it’s not that small at all.

 To illustrate how not small our planet is, let’s examine how long it would take to walk just a small portion of it, from the East coast of the United States to the West Coast, along the American Discovery Trail.
 Feel free to walk from west to east if you prefer; it should take (as close to as makes no difference at all) the same amount of time.

 Based on a fairly realistic estimate, the trip would last about six months, considering a route of about 3000 miles (or 4828 kilometers), at about 16.6 miles per day (or 26.6 kilometers).

 That may seem like quite a stroll, but it’s really just a little jaunt across the US of A.

 If one were to walk around the entire earth at the equator, which is about 24,900 miles (40, 075 kilometers), your trek would be somewhere in the neighbourhood of 4.2 years-ish.
 And that’s if it were possible to follow a straight line along the equator, which it clearly isn’t.

 Walking longitudinally (north to south) through the poles would take about 4.5 days less (as the planet is slightly warped due to the fact that it spins on a vertical axis, which makes it bulge out a bit in the middle).
 Based on this hypothetical situation, in which it was possible to walk a straight line around Earth longitudinally, which it also isn’t, it would take well over four years too.